Skip to main content

 Required by law

 Mandated by the Government of Quebec, Concordia is required to define, implement, comply with, and report on the progression of the university’s IT asset management (ITAM) program.
-Concordia’s digital asset management policy, formally the Policy on Computer Provisioning (VPS-32), ensures that our IT assets are recorded, secured, and well-maintained throughout their asset lifecycle.
+Concordia’s digital asset management policy, formally the Policy on Computer Provisioning (VPSS-32), ensures that our IT assets are recorded, secured, and well-maintained throughout their asset lifecycle.

 Digital asset management encompasses a range of activities such as procurement, inventory management, software licensing and updates, compliance tracking, and disposal of assets.
 The processes and outputs contribute to informed decision-making related to technology investments and utilization, leading to compliance with regulatory requirements and maintained security standards.